Lack Of adequate sleep could be the cause of many health problems including.

 LIGHT EXPOSURE IS KEY HERE!

-- Low temperature light that falls in the red-orange-yellow spectrum, such as candle light or fire light, does not affect melatonin production.
+- Low temperature light that falls in the red-orange-yellow spectrum, such as candle light or fire light, helps release melatonin.

 Blue Light =Decreased Melatonin= Awake and Alert.